Pleural metastases account for the vast majority of malignant lesions of the pleura and are more common than malignant

 - +/- hilar/mediastinal lympadenopathy

 CT is the method of choice for the study of pleural metastasis.
 CT may show nodules not seen on chest X-ray due to pleural effusion.
 The pleural metastases usually manifest as nodular or lenticular masses.
 The soft tissue component is enhanced frequently after administration of intravenous contrast.
 Other findings seen on CT are enlarged mediastinal lymph nodes, lung nodules, rib lesions, or subcutaneous mass

-It can be difficult to differentiate pleural metastasis from primary pleural malignancy such as malignant mesothelioma since both can cause pleural effusions, pleural nodules isolated, diffuse or nodular thickening.
+It can be difficult to differentiate pleural metastasis from primary pleural malignancy such as malignant mesothelioma since both can cause pleural effusions, pleural nodules, and isolated, diffuse or nodular thickening.

 - 1. Müller NL.
 Imaging of the pleura.
 Radiology.
 1993;186 (2): 297-309.
 Radiology (citation) - Pubmed citation